Richard-Woessner/Richard-Woessner.github.io/_posts/2025-07-01-year-of-linux.md

 comments: true
 ---

-Soon Linux is about to get a lot more popular, here is why.
+Linux is about to get a lot more popular, here is why.

 Linux is a Free Opensource Operating System.
 This OS has been loved by many tech hobbyist and IT professionals, which is why it is 63% of Global Server Operating systems according to Fortune Business Insight.
 I believe that Linux is about to get a lot more attention in the coming years.